Rhode Island Expungement Lawyer

 Even minor criminal convictions will appear on a background check.
 They can affect your ability to find employment and housing, get credit and loans and obtain various licenses.
 They can even end up working against you in cases of divorce, child custody and adoption.

 For minor offenses, the state provides a way for you to essentially clear your record and avoid these problems.
 Once you complete the process and a court orders your record expunged or sealed, these offenses no longer show up when your background is checked.
-The expungement process can be complicated – it’s best to consult a Providence record expungement attorney for any questions you have regarding your case.
+The expungement process can be complicated – it’s best to consult a Rhode Island expungement attorney for any questions you have regarding your case.

 Record Sealing Versus Record Expungement